Rapid City, South Dakota: Climate

 Compared to locations in the east, the area warms rather gradually early in the year, with the last measurable snow typically occurring in late April and precipitation totals beginning to increase; May snow occurs several times per decade.
 Toward the middle of the year, storms typically develop over the Black Hills during the afternoon and move onto the plains in the evening.
 Only in April through June have calendar-day precipitation amounts exceeding 3 in been observed.
 June 15, 1963, with 3.78 in, holds the single-day rainfall record; the record-wettest month is May 1996 with 8.18 in.
 Rapid City has an average of twenty clear to partly cloudy days and 67% of its possible sunshine in June.
 This is the traditional "flood" season for Rapid and other creeks in the Eastern Hills.
 Temperatures warm rapidly as summer approaches.

 Summer in Rapid City has relatively pleasant temperatures, and is relatively dry (following a wet spring), and relatively sunny.
-July is the warmest month of the year, having a daily average temperature of 72.4 °F. An average of 32 days reach 90 °F+ highs and 5 with 100 °F+ highs.
+July is the warmest month of the year, having a daily mean temperature of 72.4 °F. An average of 32 days reach 90 °F+ highs and 5 with 100 °F+ highs.
 Due to the elevation and aridity, lows rarely remain at or above 70 °F and during July and August fall to or below 50 °F on an average 7.6 days.
 Rapid City records an average of nine thunderstorm days in August, but only 1.56 in of rain in that month.

 Fall is a transition season: the average first freeze occurs in Rapid City on October 4 and in the Black Hills in late August through September.
 The Rapid City area's first snowfall is usually in October, although higher elevations sometimes receive significant snow in September.
 Occasional cold fronts moving through the area bring blustery northwest winds.